Calthedragoon/Calthedragoon.github.io/README.md

 # The Kings Brotherhood Project
 ###  Thank you for visiting this project site!
 I have put this site together to test front end web elements learned recently.
 This site is a collection of screenshots from the game Final Fantasy XV.
+For this current gallery display, I have them displayed in a way that the images are large before being clicked, until I implement a way to zoom them upon click event.

 # Instructions